katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 Do you see any difference on the type of the free function and the object method ?
 No ?
 It's because there is none.
 That is why passing it as the parameter worked.
-This also explains another thing going on on our code that sometimes makes newcomers (like me) to Go confused.
+This also explains another thing going on inside code that sometimes makes newcomers (like me) to Go confused.

 There is no fully initialized ObjectAdder on our example.
 I used a pointer by purpose, as you can see the pointer is not initialized at all (it is nil),